FAQ

 - From the 6th year onwards: 6 months

-Any termination during this period is void; the contract can only be terminated at the end of the protection period, which begins on the first day of sock leave.
+Any termination during this period is void; the contract can only be terminated at the end of the protection period, which begins on the first day of sick leave.
 For assistance, contact Chèque service.

 If the job was related to the person, such as personal care or personal assistance: